Quick Answer

 If you're at Level 3: Focus on team capability.
 Can your team maintain and extend the system without external help?
 If not, invest in training before building more automation.

 If you're evaluating technology: Read our detailed guides on Python migration and cloud-native formats.
+If you're still carrying full ESRI licensing costs, our ArcGIS licence optimisation guide shows where most organisations overpay.
 Technology choice should follow capability assessment.

 If you're building a business case: Don't use labour-hour accounting.
 Calculate opportunity cost (what you can't do manually) and risk reduction (what errors cost).
 See The Hidden Cost of Manual Workflows for the framework.